ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

 By holding down the ALT key as you select a block of text you can control the width of the selection region as well as the number of rows.
 Also you can activate multi line mode with `Shift + Alt` keys and using keyboard arrows to format multi line code.

+More info and video about this awesome feature in this article: [My Favorite SSMS Shortcut (After Copy/Paste)](https://bertwagner.com/2017/11/28/multiline-edit-block-selection-alt-highlight-trick/) (by Bert Wagner)

 <a id="6"></a>
 ## Script Table and Column Names by Dragging from Object Explorer